fangohr/oommf/README.rst

 In the `docker <docker/>`__ directory we provide `Dockerfile <docker/Dockerfile>`__ and `Makefile <docker/Makefile>`__ for building and running Docker images containg OOMMF.
-In addition, we also provide pre-built image at DockerHub under `oommf/oommf <https://hub.docker.com/r/oommf/oommf/>`__ repository.
+In addition, we also provide pre-built images at DockerHub under the `oommf/oommf <https://hub.docker.com/r/oommf/oommf/>`__ repository (`available container images <https://hub.docker.com/r/oommf/oommf/tags>`__).
 More information about Docker as well as on how to install it on your system can be found `here <https://www.docker.com/>`__.
 This Docker image is also used by
 `Ubermag <https://ubermag.github.io/installation.html#how-does-ubermag-find-oommf>`__.